Required TB Screening

-All students registered with the International Program or English Language Service (ELS) must complete Tuberculosis (TB) testing within the first 30 days of classes.
-You will not be able to register for any classes until you have completed your TB testing.
-All TB Testing is required to be performed at the Student Health Clinic due to management of different complexities of receiving vaccines and the timeline process of the correct type of TB Testing to be performed.
-Please call the Student Health Clinic (423-439-4225) to make an appointment for your TB Screening.
+After arrival in the US, all students registered with the International Program or English Language Service (ELS) must complete Tuberculosis (TB) testing within the first 30 days of classes.
+You will have a hold on your account and will not be able to add/drop/register for any classes until you have completed your TB testing.
+All TB Testing is required to be performed at the University Health Center due to management of different complexities of receiving vaccines and the timeline process of the correct type of TB Testing to be performed.
+We cannot accept TB testing performed outside the US.
+Testing at other US clinics, also may not be accepted.
+Please call the University Health Center (423-439-4225) to make an appointment for your TB Screening and/or Testing as medically determined.

-Vaccination with live viruses may interfere with TB Skin Test reactions.
+Live-viruses vaccines may interfere with TB Skin Test results.
 For persons scheduled to receive a TB Skin Test, testing should be done as follows (CDC Guidelines):

 - Either on the same day as vaccination with live-virus vaccine or 4-6 weeks after the